-Chipola River Basin (Figure 4)
+Chipola River Basin

-A new area along the Middle Chipola River has been identified for less than fee acquisition.
-The area is comprised of approximately 2,400 acres in northern Calhoun and southern Jackson counties.
-Acquisition of this tract will help protect more than 3.4 miles of the west bank and 4.25 miles of the east bank of the Chipola, River.
+Areas along the Chipola River have been identified as a Priority Fee Simple or Less than Fee Simple Acquisition Area.
+The area lies in Calhoun and Jackson counties (see Figure 4).
+Acquisitions along the Chipola River will help protect miles of the river bank.
 In 2009, the District acquired 1,377.76 acres in fee along the Middle Chipola River, including the "Look-N-Tremble" rapids.
 The District now owns a total of 9,094 acres in fee simple and holds a conservation easement on 810 acres in the Chipola River Basin.

-Two additional areas have been identified for less than fee acquisition along the Chipola River.
-The first is comprised of approximately 6,000 acres in the Spring Lake Spring Group area located in central Jackson County.
+An additional area is identified for Priority Fee Simple or Less than Fee Simple Acquisition along the Chipola River.
+Spring Lake Spring Group is located in central Jackson County.
 Acquisition of land in the Spring Lake Spring Group area with its numerous springs, and tributaries which flow into the Chipola River, will provide enhanced water resource protection to the area.